-9. And there was an Arian living outside the city.1 And when Amphilochius came to the imperial court, he found seated on their thrones the emperor Theodosius and his two sons Arcadius and Honorius.
+9. And there was an Arian living outside the city.
+125 And when Amphilochius came to the imperial court, he found seated on their thrones the emperor Theodosius and his two sons Arcadius and Honorius.
 For he had raised them to the imperial throne in his lifetime.
 10. And when the bishop came before Theodosius and his sons, he saluted Theodosius but not his sons.
 11. And Theodosius was wroth because he had not saluted his sons.
-11. And Theodosius was wroth because he had not saluted his sons.
-And when the bishop saw that the emperor was wroth with him, he said unto him : 'Reflect, O king, that in like manner there are those who do not salute the Son and the Holy Spirit who are consubstantial with the Father, namely the blaspheming heretics.
-(And yet) thou hast not driven these from thy empire.'
-12. And when the emperor heard these words of the bishop, the emperor perceived that the bishop was one of the highest types of the faithful, and thereupon
+And when the bishop saw that the emperor was wroth with him, he said unto him: 'Reflect, O king, that in like manner there are those who do not salute the Son and the Holy Spirit who are consubstantial with the Father, namely the blaspheming heretics, (And yet) thou hast not driven these from thy empire.'
+12. And when the emperor heard these words of the bishop, the emperor perceived that the bishop was one of the highest types of the faithful, and thereupon |86 he held his peace.
+13. And forthwith he became zealous for the orthodox faith, and he ordained a law in his days that no heretic should be permitted to live in any of the Roman cities, nor in the cultivated enclosures nor in the fields nor in the villages.